Editorial Standards

 How are corrections handled?

-When a model changes, disappears, or no longer matches the listed specifications, we update the affected row and the visible checked date.
-If a correction changes the top recommendation, the page copy and score table are updated together.
+When a cornhole board changes, disappears, or stops matching its listed specs, we update the affected boats & water, sports & training, and yard games row and the visible checked date; if a correction changes the top pick, the copy and score table are rebuilt together.

 How is accuracy maintained?